jeanrod/ora-cloudhealtcheck/README.md

 # Introduction

 This healthcheck uses Ansible playbooks and orachk framework as engine.
-It can be used on IaaS, DBCS or JCS instances running on top of Oracle Cloud Machine, Oracle Public Cloud (gen1) or Oracle Bare Metal Cloud.
+It can be used on IaaS, DBCS or JCS instances running on top of Oracle Cloud at Customer, Oracle Cloud Infrastructure Classic (gen1) or Oracle Cloud Infrastructure (OCI).

 # Use Case